nextcloud/desktop/README.md

 # Nextcloud Desktop Client

-## Introduction

-The Nextcloud Desktop Client :computer: is a tool to synchronize files from Nextcloud Server with your computer.
+The :computer: Nextcloud Desktop Client is a tool to synchronize files from Nextcloud Server with your computer.

-## Contributing :tada: :blue_heart:
+## :blue_heart: Contributing :tada: :dancer:

-### How to compile the desktop client :hammer: :wrench:
+### :hammer: How to compile the desktop client :wrench:

 - Instructions for compiling the client on Linux, Windows and mac OS can be found at:
 [Wiki/How to compile the desktop client](https://github.com/nextcloud/desktop/wiki/How-to-compile-the-desktop-client).

-### Where to find binaries to download
+### :mag_right: Where to find binaries to download :inbox_tray:

-#### Daily builds :high_brightness:
+#### :high_brightness: Daily builds

-- Daily builds based on the latest master are available for Linux, Mac, and Windows [in the desktop/daily folder of our download server](https://download.nextcloud.com/desktop/daily).
+- Daily builds based on the latest master are available for Linux :penguin:, Mac, and Windows [in the desktop/daily folder of our download server](https://download.nextcloud.com/desktop/daily).
 For more info: [Wiki/Daily Builds](https://github.com/nextcloud/desktop/wiki/Daily-Builds).

-#### Releases :rocket:
+#### :rocket: Releases

 - Refer to the [download page https://nextcloud.com/install/#install-clients](https://nextcloud.com/install/#install-clients)

-### Reporting issues :bomb:
+### :bomb: Reporting issues

 - If you find any bugs or have any suggestion for improvement, please file an issue at https://github.com/nextcloud/client/issues.
 Do not contact the authors directly by mail, as this increases the chance of your report being lost. :boom:

-### Pull requests :smiley:
+### :smiley: Pull requests :trophy:

-- If you created a patch, please submit a [Pull Request](https://github.com/nextcloud/client/pulls).
+- If you created a patch :heart_eyes:, please submit a [Pull Request](https://github.com/nextcloud/client/pulls).

-## Contact us :speech_balloon:
+## :satellite: Contact us :speech_balloon:

 If you want to contact us, e.g. before starting a more complex feature, for questions you can join us at [#nextcloud-client](irc://irc.freenode.net/#nextcloud-client).

-## Source code :octocat:
+## :memo: Source code

 The Nextcloud Desktop Client is developed in Git.
 Since Git makes it easy to fork and improve the source code and to adapt it to your need, many copies